 Credits: 3A course that teaches how to write computer assembly language programs, make subroutine calls, perform I/O operations, handle interrupts and resets, interface with a wide variety of peripheral chips to meet the requirements of applications.

 Credits: 1Use of development boards and assembly language programming to handle interrupts, interface with parallel I/O ports, memory, and timers.
 Experiments will involve signal and frequency measurements, data conversions, and interface design.
+EE 234 must be completed before taking this course or taken concurrently.
+If you would like to take it concurrently, please contact the instructor for permission.

 Credits: 1Laboratory support for EE 230.
 Use of laboratory instrumentation to measure currents and voltages associated with DC and AC circuits.
 Statistical analysis of measurement data.
 Measurements of series, parallel and series-parallel DC and AC circuits.
 Measurement of properties for circuits using operational amplifiers.
 Measurement of transient responses for R-L and R-C circuits.
 Simulation of DC and AC circuits using PSPICE.
 Concepts covered in EE 230 will be verified in the laboratory.
 Pre-req: Must be taken concurrently with EE 230.